LeaderPortfolio

 Career Timeline

-Oversaw the rebuilding of the World Trade Center site after the 9/11 attacks.
+Led the reconstruction of the World Trade Center site after the 9/11 attacks, developing multiple new towers.

 2001